Cyber-Bri/Network-and-Log-Forensics-Identifying-a-Rogue-User/README.md

 6. Conclude the Investigation:
  - John Doe was logged into the host device (USER2) that was used to send the sensitive emails, confirming him as the rogue user.

+   ### Conclusion

+   By connecting the dots between the DHCP logs, security logs, and the timeline of events, we have successfully identified the individual responsible for the unauthorized activity.

+   ### Reference
+   1. Codepath Intermediate Cybersecurity Fall 2024 Unit 1 Lab

 *Ref 1: Network Diagram*# Network-and-Log-Forensics-Identifying-a-Rogue-User
+2. Codepath Intermediate Cybersecurity Fall 2024 Unit 1 Lab